WSC Climate Change Advisory Panel

 More on Miles here.

 Nat has worked in public policy, campaigning, digital, marketing and service design for the last 15 years, focussing on environmental issues most of the time.
-She’s worked for The Climate Council, helped organise Earth Hour and the Climate March, and in her spare time (not that there’s much of it) she’s an organiser for the Southern Highlands chapter of Parents for Climate Action.
+She’s worked for The Climate Council, helped organise the Climate March, and in her spare time (not that there’s much of it) she’s an organiser for the Southern Highlands chapter of Parents for Climate Action.
+She is passionate about making even the most apathetic of community members understand the opportunities that exist for us all in climate action.

 Greg is a keen environmentalist, sustainable living and renewable energy advocate, poet, guitarist and composer!
 And he’s sure to bring enthusiasm to the panel in all of these capacities.